tomarraj008/NeurIPS2018Notes/README.md

 - Inference as an iterative procedure
 - Residual ELBO (RELBO): ELBO + Residuals
     - The next component should be a good approximation of theposterior
-    - But should be different from our current approximation!
+    - But should be different from our current approximation

 ## Implicit Reparameterization Gradients